 For products where more than one price is available, a representative series is created for each country.
-The representative heavy fuel oil price is a combination of high sulphur fuel oil and low sulphur fuel oil.
-The representative motor gasoline price is a combination of the most consumed unleaded gasoline for recent time periods and leaded gasoline for earlier time periods.
+The representative heavy fuel oil price is a selection of the most common fuel between high sulphur fuel oil and low sulphur fuel oil for each country, with time series completed with other type growth rates.
+Mid-grade gasoline prices are used to estimate gasoline series.